UWCNuclear/GammaCoincidence/README.md

 - Connect the universal coincidence module output to the MCA input and acquire a spectrum on the MCA for a few minutes.

 ## Questions (continued 2)
-9. What does the MCA spectrum look like for the CFD/SCA?
+9. What does the MCA spectrum look like for the CFD/SCA output?
 Save figures.
 10. Are the coincidence module output signals different?
 Why or why not?
 11. What conditions need to be met for the coincidence module to emit a pulse?